 Special Care of Shoulder Ink

 The shoulder is a high movement area, meaning this area does take a bit longer to heal.
 Where a normal tattoo might take 2-3 weeks, this area can take up to 4 weeks.
 To help the healing process in this area, you will want to wear loose clothing and materials that are soft and won't irritate the area.

 You will have to take special care not to irritate or rub the raw area while your tattoo is healing.
 Women might want to consider going braless if possible or wearing a sports bra for the first week to minimize rubbing.
 Additionally, ensure you stay clear from materials that may stick to the tattoo or cause you to sweat, like latex or leather.
 If you do happen to have material stick to your tattoo, don't try to peel it off, as this might hurt the inked design.
 Instead wet a cloth and gently wet the area until the material peels away easily.

 Tattoos on the shoulder can also receive a large amount of sun when exposed due to their position on the body.
 Be sure to always use a heavy sunblock on your tattoos - one with at least SPF 30 - to make sure they keep their color and beauty.

 Like every tattoo, there will be some pain involved in getting your shoulder tattooed.
 According to some tattoo artists, women often report that the shoulder is one of the least painful places to get tattooed.
 However, everyone has a different pain threshold, so the amount of pain felt when tattooing this area will vary from person to person.

 Consider a Shoulder Tattoo

-Remember as you decide where to place your new tattoo that a shoulder tat is meant to be seen by others - not by you.
-Give some thought into how others will view your new ink and how it will sit on the framework of your shoulder blade.
-No tattoo can look out of place on this highly visible and versatile area, so consider the shoulder blade as a prime location for your next tat.
+Give some thought into what design best expresses your personality and how it will sit on the framework of your shoulder.
+Whether small or large, no tattoo can look out of place on this highly visible and versatile area, so consider the shoulder area as a prime location for your next tat.